naninovel/docs/docs/en/guide/custom-commands.md

 ### Parameter Alias

-Optionally, you can apply `[Alias]` attribute to the field to assign an alias name to the parameter allowing it to be used instead of the field name when referencing the parameter in naninovel scripts.
+Optionally, you can apply `[Alias]` attribute to the field to assign an alias name to the parameter allowing it to be used instead of the field name when referencing the parameter in scenario scripts.
 If you wish to make the parameter nameless, set `NamelessParameterAlias` constant (empty string) as the alias; please note, that only one nameless parameter is allowed per command.

 ```csharp
 [Alias(NamelessParameterAlias)]